melanovis/lunar-mass-driver-to-geocentric-v2/README.md

 <img width="4836" height="2068" alt="Image" src="https://github.com/user-attachments/assets/6cc8b7fe-d4f6-43fc-a582-8c58fdd56290" />

 Anyways this is far better and more specific than the results of the allocation phase so we went with these for the major fixed simulation phase.
-We decided to pick kepler abundantia tertia (or KAT) as the launch spot.
+We decided to pick kepler abundantia tertia (or KAT) as the launch spot which sits at -34.78° longitude, 9.38° latitude.

-parameters
+For the orientation of the gun in the fixed simulation phase, the allocation phase elevations were averaged to 0.0148° and the azimuth was set at 45° such that the ejection velocity can be used to control the degree to which our ejection trajectories are retrograde or inclined to the lunar orbital plane upon departure from the lunar sphere of influence (SOI).

+Following the allocation phase simulations, it was suspected that a Δv of 4km/s would be imposed as a limit for the fixed phase, if an optimised transit could not fall under 4km/s (while also staying within a T/W ratio boundary) then it would be discarded to search elsewhere in the search space.

+The allocation phase was sampled on a rather low resolution, only 64 transits for it.
+In this fixed phase I decided to sample the lunar ν and target orbit Ω landscape more finely to confirm the validity of the 4km/s assumption.
+We optimized 270 multiburn transits, ten different Ω samples for each day of the lunar orbit.

 <img width="5760" height="2975" alt="Image" src="https://github.com/user-attachments/assets/f475c505-61a3-412f-962a-739d34018082" />

 histogram